 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-The overall frequency of discontinuation in REVATIO-treated patients 20 mg TID was 3% and was the same for the placebo group.
+The overall frequency of discontinuation in REVATIO-treated patients on 20 mg three times a day was 3% and was the same for the placebo group.

-In Study 1, the adverse reactions that were reported by at least 3% of REVATIO-treated patients (20 mg TID) and were more frequent in REVATIO-treated patients than in placebo-treated patients are shown in Table 1.
+In Study 1, the adverse reactions that were reported by at least 3% of REVATIO-treated patients (20 mg three times a day) and were more frequent in REVATIO-treated patients than in placebo-treated patients are shown in Table 1.
 Adverse reactions were generally transient and mild to moderate in nature.

-Table 1.
-Most Common Adverse Reactions in Patients with PAH
+Table 1: Most Common Adverse Reactions in Patients

-in Study 1 (More Frequent in REVATIO-Treated Patients than Placebo-Treated Patients
+with PAH in Study 1 (More Frequent in REVATIO-Treated Patients than

 (n = 70)